 Figure 3 shows AskJill's question-answering data flow diagram.
 After a user asks a question in VERA's AskJill interface, it is sent to the AskJill system via a REST API.
 Inside AskJill, the question is parsed, and then sent to a 2D hybrid classification system.
-The system contains a 2-stage classification process (Goel, 2020).
-The first is a pre-trained NLPbased intent classification layer that classifies each new question into one of the existing question categories based on user intents.
-The second is a semantic processing stage that uses the intent to select a rule-based query template.
-From the 2D hybrid classification system, a query is sent to the VERA's design knowledge database and a response is generated.
+The system contains an innovative 2-stage classification process (Goel, 2020).
+The first is a pre-trained NLP-based intent classification layer that classifies each new question into one of the existing question categories based on user intents.
+The second is the semantic processing stage that converts the intent to a rulebased query.
+From the 2D hybrid classification system, a query is sent to the VERA's design knowledge (database) and a response is generated.
 The response generation system retrieves the associated query response and returns an answer if its confidence value exceeds the minimum threshold (97%).
-Finally, the dialogue management system post-processes the resulting response, converts it into a "human-like" natural language answer, and sends it back to AskJill in the VERA user interface.
+Finally, the dialogue management system post-processes the resulting response, converts it into a "humanlike" natural language answer, and sends it back to AskJill in the VERA user interface.
 After answering, AskJill prompts the user to provide feedback, asking "Was this answer helpful", and stores the user feedback in her database.
-That feedback is subsequently used for retraining the agent.
-If AskJill is unable to answer a question, it can (a) gently redirect the conversation into its domain of competence by suggesting alternate topics associated with the questions it is trained on and/or (b) share relevant links to the User Guide.
+That feedback is subsequently used for retraining the agent in the future.
+If AskJill is unable to answer a question, it gently redirects the conversation into AskJill's domain of competence by suggesting alternate Q/A topics associated with questions the agent is trained on.